2017 Top 10 IT Issues Recommended Resources

 1. Information security: Developing a holistic, agile approach to reducing institutional exposure to information security threats

 • Cybersecurity Initiative.
-The Higher Education Information Security Council (HEISC) supports higher education institutions as they improve information security governance, compliance, data protection, and privacy programs.
-HEISC is a volunteer effort open to all higher education information security, privacy, and other IT professionals.
+The Cybersecurity Program supports higher education institutions as they improve information security governance, compliance, data protection, and privacy programs.

 • Information Security Guide: Effective Practices and Solutions for Higher Education is a compendium of information providing guidance on effective approaches to the application of information security at institutions of higher education.